LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/README.md

     q - to quit
 a
 What is the name of the new toy?
-Bonestorm Videogame
+Slinky
-Ok, Bonestorm Videogame has been added to the B's list:
+Ok, Slinky has been added to bin 18 bin 18 contains:
-    - Bonestorm Videogame
+    - Slinky

 Please select an option:
     a - to add a new toy to the warehouse